Napoleon I on His Imperial Throne

-Napoleon I on his Imperial Throne (Napoléon Ier sur le trône impérial) is an 1806 portrait of Napoleon I of France in his coronation costume, painted by the French painter Jean-Auguste-Dominique Ingres.
+Napoleon I on his Imperial Throne (Napoléon I^{er} sur le trône impérial) is an 1806 portrait of Napoleon I of France in his coronation costume, painted by the French painter Jean-Auguste-Dominique Ingres.

 Description

 Engraving of Robert Lefèvre's Portrait of Napoleon in his coronation costume, engraving in the treatise by the Pausanias français.

 The painting shows Napoleon as emperor, in the costume he wore for his coronation, seated on a circular-backed throne with armrests adorned with ivory balls.
 In his right hand, he holds the scepter of Charlemagne.
 In his left hand, that of justice.
 On his head is a golden laurel wreath, similar to one worn by Julius Caesar.
 He also wears an ermine hood under the great collar of the Légion d'honneur, a gold-embroidered satin tunic and an ermine-lined purple velvet cloak decorated with gold bees.
 The coronation sword is in its scabbard and held up by a silk scarf.
 The subject wears white shoes embroidered in gold and resting on a cushion.
 The carpet under the throne displays an imperial eagle.
 The signature INGRES P ^{xit} is in the bottom left, and ANNO 1806 in the bottom right.